statamic/docs/content/collections/docs/multi-site.md

 Every Statamic install needs at least one site.
 Building zero sites is a bad way to build a website and clients will probably challenge any invoices.

 ### Locale
 Each site has a `locale` used to format region-specific data (like date strings, number formats, etc).
-This should correspond to a the server's locale.
+This should correspond to the server's locale.
 By default Statamic will use English – United States (`en_US`).

 :::tip
 To see the list of installed locales on your system or server, run the command `locale -a`.